Myanmar travel guide

 Burma has suffered from prolonged internal conflicts, involving a number of non-state armed groups from Burma’s ethnic States.
 In October 2015 the government signed a National Ceasefire Agreement with 8 (roughly half) of the armed groups.
 Many others have bilateral ceasefire agreements with the government.
 There is no formal ceasefire as yet in Kachin State.
 In northern Shan State, Kokang Self-Administered Zone is not under ceasefire.
 The possibility of violent clashes remains in all ethnic States including Shan, Rakhine, Chin, Kachin, Kayah, Karen, and Mon.

 Following developments in Rakhine State in September 2017, there have been reports of heightened inter-communal tension and isolated violent incidents elsewhere in the country, including central Burma and Rangoon.
+There is currently active armed conflict in Paletwa township in southern Chin state.

 Censorship has been significantly eased.
 New legislation passed by Parliament offers greater freedoms of assembly and movement, and the right to form trade unions.